The Classification of Real Singularities Using Singular. Part III: Unimodal Singularities of Corank 2: Definitions and Preliminary Results

 See \cite[Example 9.6]{A1974} for an example.

-\begin{remark} \begin{enumerate}[leftmargin=10mm] \item The assumptions of Definition \ref{def:segments} are satisfied for the (piecewise) quasihomogeneous parts of all corank $2$ singularities of modality $0$ and $1$. \item Suppose $f$ is a corank $2$ singularity of modality $1$ whose Newton polygon has two faces.
-Then a permissable $x$-segment is not parallel to any permissable $y$-segment, that is, they are either disjoint, or intersect in a single point. \end{enumerate} \end{remark}
+\begin{remark} \begin{enumerate}[leftmargin=10mm] \item The assumptions of Definition \ref{def:segments} are satisfied for the principal parts of all corank $2$ singularities of modality $0$ and $1$. \item Suppose $f$ is a corank $2$ singularity of modality $1$ whose Newton polygon has two faces.
+Then a permissible $x$-segment is not parallel to any permissible $y$-segment, that is, they are either disjoint, or intersect in a single point. \end{enumerate} \end{remark}